This post first appeared on National Geographic’s Explorer’s Journal.

 Beginning on 23 May, you can go to our SPOT link to follow us on this latest Journey.

-Watch for an update here in mid-June during the National Geographic Explorers’ Symposium on how things went in Peru and what the People of Timpia have on their minds.
+here in mid-June during the National Geographic Explorers’ Symposium on how things went in Peru and what the People of Timpia have on their minds.
 Also, become a part of this!
 Offer your suggestions, insight and ideas regarding our efforts in Peru!
 This is all about our connections!

 Jon Waterhouse is the executive director of the Yukon River Inter-tribal Watershed Council and a 2012 honoree for the Ecotrust Indigenous Leadership Award.